 It may be necessary to press Next or scroll down before the Install option is presented.

-Step 5: Configure NowSMS Modem by opening the application.
-The default settings are acceptable for most installations.
+Step 4: Configure NowSMS Modem by opening the application.

-Currently only the Device Name and Port Number can be configured.
-The default Device Name is the phone number, it it is available on the network.
+We recommend configuring the Device Name setting to a name appropriate for your installation.
+The default Device Name is the phone number, if it is available from the network.
 Some networks do not allow the phone number to be read by applications.
 In those instances, the Device Name will default to an Android unique device identifier.

-Press Settings to change the Device Name or Port, then press Save.
+Press Settings to change the Device Name, and then press Save.

-Step 6: On Android 4.4 (KitKat) or 5.x (Lollipop) devices, an additional settings button will be displayed: Hide Messages from SMS App.
+Step 5: On most Android devices (4.4/KitKat and later), an additional settings button will be displayed: Hide Messages from SMS App.

-By default, under Android 4.4 or later, SMS messages sent or received by NowSMS modem will be logged in the messaging database on the device.
+By default, on these versions of Android, SMS messages sent or received by NowSMS modem will be logged in the messaging database on the device.
 This may cause performance or storage issues.
 This button installs NowSMS Modem as the default messaging application and disables this logging.

 Installing NowSMS Lite on a Windows PC